ShunxiWu/513-final/RUNCODE.md

 5. **Visualization (Optional)**: Visualizes the correlation matrix of the data using a heatmap.

-6. **Instructions**：
+### Instructions:
    1. Make sure you have Jupyter Notebook installed.
    2. Download the dataset CSV file and save it in the same directory as the notebook.
    3. Open the notebook `ML.ipynb` using Jupyter Notebook.
    4. Run each cell in the notebook sequentially.
    5. Replace `'data.csv'` in the code with the actual path to your CSV file containing the data.
    6. Ensure that all necessary libraries are installed (`numpy`, `pandas`, `seaborn`, `matplotlib`, `scikit-learn`).

 ## Instructions for Running the Code